 It helps to know your interests.
 You can keep an open mind of course and that’s probably the best approach.
 Having too specific an idea of pre-imagined photos from a place you’ve never visited may be limiting.
 Once again look to see the kinds of photography the tour offers and then check this against the published images.

-Perhaps you want to challenge yourself with taking different photographs.
-This is often the case and why not acquire a new skillset?
+Perhaps you want to challenge yourself by taking different photographs.
+This is often the case and why not acquire a new skill set?
 Let your tutor know in advance what you want to achieve from the tour via email so it’s clear and then that can be one objective for the trip.

 Price – surely more means better

 This very much depends on personal circumstances of course but no one wants to pay too much.
 It’s human nature to think that a cheaper tour will mean a less effective one but it helps to look into some factors that affect pricing.

 One key factor to consider is that tour leaders or companies who are based in the country or close to the tour’s location will offer better value as their own costs will be cheaper – they won’t need to fly themselves.
 Secondly is there a middle operator who you are going through.
 That will offer some reassurance but will keep the costs higher.
 Smaller bespoke operators offer better value but they don’t have the big company name to perhaps reassure you.